kalessil/production-dependencies-guard/README.md

 # Usage

-When the package is added to require-dev section of your `composer.json` file (`"kalessil/production-dependencies-guard": "dev-master"`), it'll prevent adding development packages into `require` section.
-Since development packages has no security guaranties, this also improves your application security.
+When the package is added to require-dev section of your `composer.json` file (`"kalessil/production-dependencies-guard": "dev-master"`), it'll **prevent adding dev-packages into `require` section**.
+Since dev-packages has no security guaranties, this also improves your application security.

 ```